ammarShahab/nextjs-basic-concept-ph/README.md

 3. to create any page then create a folder under app folder with page name and create a page.jsx file (remember u should not change the name of page.jsx. it will always page.jsx name neither it will not work)

 4. created a details folder and page.jsx under about folder to show details.

+5. created a loading component the name of loading.jsx under src\app\loading.js which will be shown when any page is loading. its a global loading component. u can also create a custom loading component for any page

+7.0 created a error file under app folder which is a global error page to show error. you can also create a custom error page for any page like loading.jsx

+7.1 manually throw error. now go to the about page in the browser it will show error

+7.2 show the error in ui

+7.3 created a custom error page for about details page 7.4 manually throw error. now go to the about details page it will show error 7.5 show the error in ui
+8.0 if u want to create another layout for about page (if u want to add any kind of common layout for about page like nav) then create a layout.jsx file under the about page folder. it will be applied to the about page only. it will not be applied to any other page.
+9.0 create a link to navigation.

+10. to see the details of blog page first we create the [id] folder and create the page.jsx with using async function

+10.1 make some fake blog data

+10.2 map over the blogsCollection

+10.3 pass params to see that the id is received or not